 Sedona is world-famous for the towering red rock formations surrounding it.
-The uplifting power of its “vortex sites” like Cathedral Rock and Boynton Canyon draw plenyt of visitors to town as they supposedly radiate powerful healing energy.
-You can reach many of them on a hike, but there are guided tours available, too, including Airbnb experiences provided by a sound healer who uses a combination of the energy, music and frequencies to break through blockages.
+The uplifting power of its “vortex sites” like Cathedral Rock and Boynton Canyon draw plenty of visitors to town as they supposedly radiate powerful healing energy.
+You can reach many of them on a hike, but there are guided tours available, too.

 Tombstone is only about 25 minutes from Bisbee, so consider spending the night in one town and visiting two of the best small towns in Arizona on a two-day trip.